Find Affordable College Courses

 Hamden, CT

 You’ll be in good company if you decide to attend Quinnipiac University.
 It ranked #2 on our 2023 Most Popular Other Public Administration Bachelor’s Degree Schools in the New England Region list.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit college with a medium-sized student population.

 Read full report on Other Public Administration at Quinnipiac University

-A rank of #2 on this year’s list means Northeastern University is a great place for other public administration students working on their bachelor’s degree.
-Located in the large city of Boston, Northeastern is a private not-for-profit school with a very large student population.
+Out of the 5 schools in the New England Region that were part of this year’s ranking, Northeastern University landed the # 2 spot on the list.
+Located in the city of Boston, Northeastern is a private not-for-profit college with a very large student population.

 A rank of #2 on this year’s list means Northern Vermont University is a great place for other public administration students working on their bachelor’s degree.
-Located in the rural area of Johnson, Northern Vermont University is a public school with a small student population.
+Located in the rural area of Johnson, Northern Vermont University is a public college with a small student population.

 Best Other Public Administration Colleges by State